Around one in five women will experience a mental health issue during pregnancy or within a year after giving birth.

 Our service offers you a safe space to talk, and the support to begin to explore and understand thoughts and feelings without fear of judgment.

-Whether it is through miscarriage, stillbirth or abortion, the loss of a pregnancy can have a huge impact on women and their families.
+Whether it is through miscarriage, stillbirth or abortion, the loss of a pregnancy can have a huge impact on you and your family.
 It can often feel that society does very little to acknowledge this impact.
 This can create a sense of isolation, which in turn can lead to the belief that you have no right to express difficult feelings about your personal experience.

-Many women experience trauma pre and/or post birth.
+Many people experience trauma pre and/or post birth.
 It may be emotional or physical.
 It might relate to a difficult labour, an unplanned caesarean section, or emergency treatment during labour.
-Women can also experience trauma when the birth was uncomplicated.
+Trauma can also be experienced when the birth was uncomplicated.

 Postnatal depression or anxiety

-Postnatal depression or anxiety can affect women in different ways.
+Postnatal depression or anxiety can affect people in different ways.
 It can be experienced by women whether their pregnancy has been complicated or straightforward.